 “Aren’t you tired of staring at the same pictures?”, husband asks.

 Shut up, MEN!
 There’s that, too.
 Random bursts of rage.

 So what if I judge one’s togetherness and self-worth based on the level of visual harmony on their “boards”?
 And that question in itself, I’m pretty sure, answers everything.

-But I assure you there’s more in this post than self-absorbency.
-An anti-dote.
-Maybe it’s an extra nail on the coffin that I’m an eternal, failsafe downer, but I guess I should mention that this Monday, I even managed to make a stack of cookies – the cheeriest words in English – blue, too.
+Maybe it is an extra testament that I’m an eternal, failsafe downer, but this Monday, I even managed to make a stack of cookies – the cheeriest words in English – blue, too.